 The only law you might be breaking is the unwritten one about spending your Saturday night configuring TCP/IP on a Power Macintosh 7200 instead of going outside.
 We won’t judge.

 No. RetroGate is a macOS app built with SwiftUI, SwiftNIO, and CoreGraphics.
-It requires macOS 14+ on Apple Silicon.
+It requires macOS 13+ and runs natively on both Apple Silicon and Intel as a Universal Binary.

-We know this is slightly ironic — a proxy for old computers that requires the newest computer.
-But SwiftNIO is really fast, CoreGraphics handles image transcoding beautifully, and frankly, your M1/M2/M3/M4 Mac isn’t doing anything else productive while it serves HTML 3.2 to a Quadra.
+We know this is slightly ironic — a proxy for old computers that requires a not-so-old computer.
+But SwiftNIO is really fast, CoreGraphics handles image transcoding beautifully, and frankly, your Mac isn’t doing anything else productive while it serves HTML 3.2 to a Quadra.

 Technical